panzi/verify-ehc/README.md

                      downloaded from the internet.
   --certs-from LIST  Download trust list from given country's trust list
                      service.
 Entries from later country overwrites earlier.
-                     Supported countries: AT, DE, SW, UK (comma separated list, default: DE,AT)
-  --no-verify        Skip certificate verification.
+                     Supported countries: AT, DE, FR, SW, UK (comma separated list).
+FR needs the environment varialbe TACV_TOKEN set to a bearer token that can be found in the TousAntiCovid Verif app. (default: DE,AT) --no-verify        Skip certificate verification.
   --list-certs       List certificates from trust list.
   --print-exts       Also print certificate extensions.
+  --strip-revoked    Strip revoked certificates.
+(Downloads certificate
+                     revocation list, if supported by certificate.)
   --save-certs FILE  Store downloaded certificates to FILE.
 The filetype is
-                     derived from the extension, which can be .json or .cbor --image            Input is an image containing a QR-code.
+                     derived from the extension, which can be .json or .cbor --image            ehc_code is a path to an image file containing a QR-code.
 ```

 You can also use this tool to download the trust list as provided of one (or